 Autism rates continue to surge in most countries despite a significant problem with under-diagnosis.
-In 2015, the Centers For Disease Control (CDC) reported that 1 in 45 children in the United States now has autism spectrum disorder (ASD), which includes Asperger’s Syndrome (a milder version of the disease).
-Just a few years ago, the rate was estimated at one in 88.
+In 2015, the Centers For Disease Control (CDC) reported that 1 in 45 children in the United States had autism spectrum disorder (ASD), which includes Asperger’s Syndrome (a milder version of the disease).
+The CDC just updated those statistics to 1 in 40 children.
 Boys are five times more likely to be autistic than girls.
 It’s clearly driven largely by neurotoxins in food, water, air and soil.

 Autism spectrum disorders are found in individuals around the world, regardless of their ethnic, cultural, or economic backgrounds.
 Autism can be reliably diagnosed as early as age two.
 About one out of every 100 adults has ASD, but that ratio will rise as young victims age.

 In the United States, according to a 2010 study by the CDC, Utah, North Carolina and New Jersey have the highest rates of autism.
 ASD strikes one in every 32 Utah boys, and one in every 85 girls.
 In New Jersey, one in every 28 boys has ASD.
 The picture has likely changed dramatically since 2010.
 Plus, these regional discrepancies may reflect the varying ability to identify autism cases versus the actual incidence of the disease.
 Another factor that hampers research is the fact that some parents are reluctant to have their children labeled, which means that they avoid honest answers or avoid the screenings altogether.
 Diagnosis among ethnic minority children lags behind, so it’s unknown how many children with autism remain undiagnosed.